 (a) Statement of compliance

 The financial statements have been prepared in compliance with International Financial Reporting Standards ["IFRS"].
-The financial statements were authorized for issue by the Chief Executive Officer / Chief Investment Officer on June 23, 2016.
+The financial statements were authorized for issue by the Chief Executive Officer / Chief Investment Officer on August 18, 2017.

-(b) Basis of consolidation
+(b) Accounting for investments